-As the Army's first airmobile division, the 1st Cav arrived in Vietnam on Sept.
-14, 1965.
-Less than two months later, demonstrating a mastery of terrain and enemy, it won a Presidential Unit Citation by routing heavy North Vietnamese concentrations around the Ia Drang Valley west of Pleiku.
-In the next 13 months, Skytroopers met and defeated strong enemy forces throughout the II Corps Tactical Zone.
+The 1st Cavalry Division arrived in Vietnam on 14 September 1965.
+Less than two months later it won a Presidential Unit Citation by routing heavy enemy concentrations around the Xa Drang Valley in the II Corps Tactical Zone.
+In the next 13 months, Skytroopers participated in five major operations.

-In January 1968, the division was ordered to I Corps, arriving in time to blunt the enemy's Tet Offensive.
-After a bitter battle near Hue in February, the unit moved swiftly in April to relieve the embattled Marine base at Khe Sanh.
+In January 1968 the division moved north to I Corps, arriving in time to blunt the enemy's Tet offensive.
+After a grueling struggle to the walls of Hue in February, the Skytroopers moved swiftly in April to relieve the encircled Marine base at Khe Sanh.
+Vaulting over obstacles by helicopter, they opened communications to Khe Sanh in a matter of days.
+The enemy was again routed when the division airlifted two brigades into the A Shau Valley, long an enemy sanctuary and supply base, where huge caches of food and weapons fell to allies.